 - The Connection Server instance must present a valid root-signed certificate to Horizon Client.

 - Set the certificate checking mode to Never connect to untrusted servers or Warn before connecting to untrusted servers.
 For information about setting the certificate checking mode, see Setting the Certificate Checking Mode in Horizon Client.

-- Enable fingerprint authentication by tapping Enable Fingerprint on the server login window.
+- Activate fingerprint authentication by tapping Enable Fingerprint on the server login window.
 After you successfully log in, your Active Directory credentials are stored securely in your Android device.
-The Enable Fingerprint option is shown the first time you log in and does not appear after fingerprint authentication is enabled.
+The Enable Fingerprint option is shown the first time you log in and does not appear after fingerprint authentication is activated.